algoritma-dev/shopware-query-builder/README.md

 # Shopware Query Builder - Fluent API for Shopware 6.7

-**Version 3.0.0** - ⚠️ Breaking Changes: New raw SQL-like WHERE syntax

 A modern and intuitive library for building Shopware 6.7 queries with fluent syntax, alias support, and zero configuration.

 ## 🚀 Quick Start